Mombasa–Nairobi Standard Gauge Railway: Rolling stock

-In 2022 500 additional freight wagons were ordered to increase capacity.
-In June 2024, a further 20 coaches from CRRC Nanjing Puzhen (four premium coaches, four first class coaches, 10 economy coaches and two power wagons) were shipped from Shanghai.
+In 2022, 500 additional freight wagons were ordered to increase capacity.
+In June 2024, a further 20 coaches from CRRC Nanjing Puzhen (four premium coaches, four first-class coaches, 10 economy coaches and two power wagons) were shipped from Shanghai.

 Financing

 The Mombasa-Nairobi Railway is one of the largest recipients of Belt and Road Initiative funding, as of at least 2024.

-The project cost of the first phase of the SGR from Mombasa to Nairobi was 90% financed by the Export-Import Bank of China and the remainder of the project cost getting funding from the Kenyan government.
+The project cost of the first phase of the SGR from Mombasa to Nairobi was 90% financed by the Export-Import Bank of China and the remainder funded by the Kenyan government.
 The $3.23 billion financing from Exim was finalised in May 2014.
 Exim advanced the loan amount in two subsidized loans of US$1.63 billion each.
 One of the loans was a foreign aid loan provided on a concessional basis (very low interest rate) while the other was a below-market rate preferential export buyer's credit.
 A condition imposed by the Kenyan government for the financing was 40% of the total project costs or about 130 billion Kenyan shillings would be spent on local supplies including sand, cement, electric cables, galvanised iron and steel.

 A condition by Exim Bank for the loan was to have an operator acceptable to the bank for the initial phase of operations, which led the Kenyan government to reject a planned international tender and to contract the mother company of CRBC.

 In January 2020, Business Daily Africa reported that the second loan, related to the Nairobi-Naivasha section of the Kenyan SGR, amounting to $1.482 billion, with a five-year grace period, fell due in January 2021.
 It attracts an interest rate of approximately 3.34 percent per annum and will be due in 30 semi-annual installments, beginning on 21 January 2021 until 21 July 2035.